Health Care Showdown: Republicans look to go big or go home

 While the jockeying over what's in the bill continued, so did persuasion tactics.

-White House aides, most notably Steve Bannon, Trump's chief strategist and senior adviser, spent the night working to convince the most conservative hold outs, telling them to "stand and deliver."
+White House aides, most notably Steve Bannon, Trump's chief strategist and senior adviser, spent Thursday night working to convince the most conservative hold outs, telling them it was time to "stand and deliver."

-And sources said that Trump told conservatives on Thursday that they're asking for a lot while he told moderates that they've already received a lot.
+And sources said Trump told conservatives on Thursday that they're asking for a lot, while he told moderates that they've already received a lot.

 Most Republicans were pleased that the vote was set for Friday.
 Inside a Republican meeting Thursday evening, some members said that it's time to vote and opponents would have to defend their positions.